Applications are now closed for mini pupillage in the period from September 2020 to July 2021.

 If you have left school and are interested in a career as a barrister, we may be able to offer you work experience, which is a unique opportunity for you to gain an insight into the day-to-day work of a barrister.
-Your work experience will last for one week, will be unfunded and is not formally assessed.
+Your work experience will last for three days, will be unfunded, and is not formally assessed.

 Work experience students are normally expected to be available between 9am and 6pm each day.
 Efforts will be made to minimise the extent to which work experience students will be asked to travel to court.
 Normally, a London-based work experience student will be allocated to work in the Greater London area.
 However this cannot be guaranteed as our chambers work covers a wide geographical area.
 It may be possible to arrange work experience in the Midlands, depending on your location and the workload of members.